digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/data-sources/mariadb.md

 # MariaDB

-ToolJet can connect to MariaDB to read and write data.
+JumpStart can connect to MariaDB to read and write data.

 ## Connection

 To add a new MariaDB data source, click on the `+` button on datasources panel at the left sidebar of the app builder.
 Select MariaDB from the modal that pops up.

-ToolJet requires the following to connect to your DynamoDB.
+JumpStart requires the following to connect to your DynamoDB.

 - **Host**
 - **Username**